Lassen County Uber Accident Lawyers

 Compensation In An Uber Accident Claim

 In an injury claim, you are generally entitled to pursue compensatory damages intended to make you “whole” again.
-These damages are intended to help the victim recover and regain the quality of life they had before the accident.
+These damages are designed to help the victim recover and regain the quality of life they had before the accident.

 Compensatory damages fall into two categories: